pry/pry/README.markdown

 #### Limitations:

 * Some Pry commands (e.g `show-command`) do not work in Ruby 1.8.
+* JRuby not officially supported due to currently too many quirks and strange behaviour.
+Nonetheless most functionality should still work OK in JRuby.
+Full JRuby support coming in a future version.
 * `method_source` functionality does not work in JRuby with Ruby 1.8
 * Color support does not work in JRuby with Ruby 1.9 (due to a limitation in JRuby's regex).